andreaguerr/andreaguerr.github.io/events.md

 *Co-Organizer*
 **City St George's University of London, Imperial College, King's College**, 3 – 14 August 2026.
 [Conference indico webpage](https://indico.global/event/16114/overview).
-2-week conference in the hearth of London gathering top researchers in non-perturbative Bootstrap techniques with emphasis on Conformal Field Theories, Holography, S-matrix, and Matrix Models.
+2-week conference in the heart of London gathering top researchers in non-perturbative Bootstrap techniques with emphasis on Conformal Field Theories, Holography, S-matrix, and Matrix Models.
 The first major meeting following the Simons Collaboration on the Nonperturbative Bootstrap.

 ---